oeway/vscode-web/svamp-studio/README.md

-# Svamp Studio
+# Hypha Workspace

-Svamp Studio is a tailored VS Code environment designed for seamless integration with the Hypha server ecosystem.
+Hypha Workspace is a tailored VS Code environment designed for seamless integration with the Hypha server ecosystem.
 It provides a complete development environment with authentication, file system integration, and real-time collaboration features.

 ## Features